EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Experiments

-The number of experts represents a critical hyperparameter in EchoVLM, where prior studies have demonstrated that scaling this parameter yields performance benefits.
-However, its applicability within the ultrasound domain remains underexplored, necessitating systematic investigation through ablation studies.
-To address this gap, we conducted an ablation experiment expanding the expert count from 0 to 4, specifically to determine whether the capacity gains observed in general vision-language models could be effectively transferred to ultrasound-specific tasks characterized by distinct modality interactions and diagnostic complexity.
-Our findings demonstrate statistically significant improvements in high-complexity tasks, including report generation (+10.15 BLEU-1) and ultrasound diagnosis (+4.11 BLEU-1), indicating that increased model capacity enhances fine-grained cross-modal alignment and representation learning.
-These results suggest that the intricate spatial-temporal patterns in ultrasound imaging and the nuanced semantic dependencies in medical reporting benefit substantially from specialized expert subnetworks.
+The number of experts represents a critical hyperparameter in EchoVLM where prior studies have demonstrated that scaling this parameter yields performance benefits.
+However its applicability within the ultrasound domain remains underexplored necessitating systematic investigation through ablation studies.
+As shown in Table~\ref{ablation_expert_number}, to address this gap we conducted an ablation experiment expanding the expert count from 0 to 6 specifically to determine whether the capacity gains observed in general VLMs could be effectively transferred to ultrasound-specific tasks characterized by distinct modality interactions and diagnostic complexity.
+Increasing from 0 to 4 experts delivers notable gains in high-complexity tasks report generation 10.15 BLEU-1 improvement ultrasound diagnosis 4.11 BLEU-1 improvement via improved model capacity enabling fine-grained cross-modal alignment.
+Compared to the 4-expert configuration six experts only yield marginal gains e.g. report generation BLEU-1 53.87 to 54.03 ultrasound diagnosis BLEU-1 62.81 to 63.23 but drastically increase training time 4 experts 55.36 h/epoch 6 experts 59.10 h/epoch.
+In contrast the 4-expert configuration achieves an optimal trade-off balancing superior performance and feasible training costs.